Little Wizards

-Little Wizards, also called Young Wizards, is a 1987–1988 American animated series, created by Len Janson and Chuck Menville and produced by Marvel Productions and New World International.
+Little Wizards, also called Young Wizards, is a 1987–1988 American animated series, created by Len Janson and Chuck Menville and produced by Marvel Productions and New World Pictures.

 Ownership of the series passed to Disney in 2001 when Disney acquired Fox Kids Worldwide, which also includes Marvel Productions.
 The series is not available on Disney+.

 Plot

 The series follows the fortunes of Dexter, a young prince without a crown, whose father, the old king, is dead.
 Soon after that, the evil wizard Renvick stole the crown and proclaimed himself king.
 He ordered his servants to imprison Dexter for fear that he would get in his way.
 Dexter, however, fled into the woods, where he was found by the good magician Phineas, who rescues him.
 Phineas lives with a young dragon called Lulu.
 When preparing a potion, Dexter unwittingly caused an explosion bringing to life three monsters endowed with magical powers – Winkle, Gump and Boo.